Customer-Segmentation-capstone-project/customer-segmentation/README.md

 - Summarize the project results, including the best-performing model, its performance metrics, and any insights derived from the analysis.

-## Future Work
+## Future Work/Next Steps:

-- Discuss potential improvements, additional features, or alternative approaches for the project.
+- Employ GridSearchCV for hyperparameter tuning, which would involve training the model multiple times with different combinations of hyperparameters to find the best performing set.

 ## Acknowledgements